Quasinormal Modes of Near-Extremal Black Holes and Black Strings in Massive Gravity Background: Introduction

 This paper is organized as follows.
-In section \ref{setup}, we explore various types of extremal black holes whose background parameters will be slightly altered to create near-extremal black hole condition.
-The near-extremal quasinormal modes of charged black holes in dS and AdS massive gravity background are analytically solved in section \ref{Ana}.
-Numerical methods are used to confirm the analytic results.
-Both analytic and numerical results are compared in section \ref{NA} for asymptotically dS and AdS background.
-Implications for SCC are analyzed in Section \ref{SCCSec}.
-Analog black string is discussed in Sect.~\ref{bstring}.
+In Section \ref{setup}, we explore a number of scenarios of extremal black holes whose background parameters are slightly altered to create near-extremal black holes.
+The analytic formula~(derived in Ref.~\cite{Burikham:2020dfi}) of the near-extremal QNMs of charged black holes in the massive gravity background is presented in Section \ref{Math}.
+The numerical analyses using AIM and the spectral method are performed and the comparison to the analytic values are presented in Section \ref{dSN} and \ref{AdSN}.
+In Section \ref{BS} we calculate the QNMs of near-extremal black string in dS and AdS spacetime using the same techniques.
+Spin-1 perturbation is demonstrated to obey the same analytic formula in Section~\ref{Sone}.
 Section \ref{conclude} concludes our work.